edumarques/typed-collections/README.md

 ## Support for abstract classes and interfaces

-The collection will check inheritance, so if you require a base class, derived classes can be added safely.
+Collections and Dictionaries will check inheritance, so if you require a base class, derived classes can be added safely.